 The Royal Navy Club’s primary charitable purpose is to support those in need who are the widows, widowers, siblings, orphan children and dependants of former members of the Club.
 The definition of “Dependants” will be considered in its broadest sense at the discretion of the Trustees.
 A registered charity, it relies on its Surplus Fund to provide this support.
 To that end the Club strongly encourages donations through legacies in wills, regular donations by Standing Order or even occasional one off donations.

 The Club also provides opportunities for serving and retired members to dine together in order to renew friendships and to network.
+Annual membership is only £30 and supports our charitable purpose, with the first year free to new members.
+Members will also enjoy their first dinner with the club without charge.

 Membership is restricted to officers of the Royal Navy, of the rank of Commander and above, serving or retired, who are or were eligible to be appointed to command one of HM warships at sea.
 In addition, officers of the Royal Navy of Lieutenant Commander’s rank henceforth appointed to command and qualified CQ2 or, serving or retired have proven command experience of one of HM seagoing warships, of 300 tons displacement or more, at sea, are also eligible to become members.